 and 5 km (3 mi) northwest of Limón.
 Accessible only by boat.
 Admiralty

 - 1891 (station established 1878).
 Active; focal plane 41 m (135 ft); white flash every 10 s.

 25 m (82 ft) square skeletal tower, painted white.
-The lighthouse can be seen barely in a photo of the island and distantly in an aerial view of the island, Huelse has a historic (but very distant) postcard view, and Google has an indistinct satellite view.
+A closeup photo is available (thanks to Alex Trabas for finding this elusive photo!), the lighthouse is barely visible in an aerial view of the island (look upper right on the island), and Huelse has a historic (but very distant) postcard view, but the lighthouse is not seen in Google's satellite view.
 This is the

 traditional landfall light for Puerto Limón, Costa Rica's only major port on the

 Caribbean Sea.
 The Museo Nacional de Costa Rica has a history of the island and its lighthouse.
 The lighthouse was privately funded and prefabricated in London.
 The Northern Railway Company assumed control of the light in 1930 and maintained it until JAPDEVA took ownership in 1964.
 The island was used to quarantine smallpox patients between 1881 and the 1920s.
 Located on an island about 3 km (2 mi) east

 of Puerto Limón.
 Accessible only by boat.
 ARLHS COS-006; Admiralty

 - Date unknown.
 Active; focal plane 15 m (49 ft); continuous red light.
 Approx.

 14 m (46 ft) steel (?) post with a small gallery.
 The light is seen

 near the center in a photo of the pier, and